Telesink is built in Ruby on Rails, so

 false otherwise (disabled, missing endpoint, or network error).

-and the call fails gracefully so your app stays happy.
+error_log(), and the call fails quietly.

 What’s under the hood